Reviews You Can Rely On

 Fabric Performance

-This metric takes a look at the fabric used from multiple perspectives, considering the general breathability of the shorts, venting features, soak and dry times, and any extra perks that may be incorporated to improve the overall performance of the shorts, including sun protection, durable water repellant (DWR) treatment, or odor control technologies.
-To start our assessment, we first took a high-level view of the materials used in the construction of the products in our lineup.
-With the exception of the Prana Kanab's, nearly every fabric is some sort of synthetic or synthetic blend.
-While the specific percentages of component materials vary quite a bit across the collection, the mixtures all imply some degree of stretch, breathability, quick-dry, and/or wicking benefits, although not every model incorporates specific water repellency or sun protection treatments.
+To start this assessment, we first took a close look at the materials used in the construction of the products.
+With the exception of the Prana Kanab (62% organic cotton), nearly every pair uses a synthetic blend.
+The most common synthetic fibers we see are polyester, nylon, spandex, and elastane.
+While the specific percentages of component materials vary quite a bit across the collection, the mixtures all imply some degree of stretch, breathability, and quick-dry and/or wicking benefits.
+However, not every model incorporates water repellency or sun protection treatments.
+Decide whether these features are important to you based on your adventure style and personal needs.

 Material Construction Comparison Table